bioidiap/bob.bio.base/doc/pipeline_simple_intro.rst

 .. note::
     Since the original files of the ATNT database is included in this package, you can skip the step above.

-For more information, see :ref:`bob.extension.rc`.
+For more information, see :ref:`clapper.rc`.

 Find below a complete file containing a Transformer, a Biometric Algorithm, and the construction of the pipeline: